vbaliga165/PickMyChamp/README.md

        The input username (Imaqtpie) and the input enemy champion (Akali) are simply appended to a generic url displaying data and statistics.
 In the case that either inputs exceed one word, a symbol such as *'+'* is concatenated between each additional word.
 This is all accomplished through the ```get_true_url()``` function.
    2. Gathering user-specific data

-      After using [Beautifil Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to open the connection to our sources and parsing the HTML to an applicable format for operating upon, I had to scrape the HTML for the variables to use in my calculations.
+      After opening the connection to our sources and using [Beautifil Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to parse the HTML to an applicable format for operating upon, I had to scrape the HTML for the variables to use in my calculations.

       ![Data Sample](DataSample.png)